Chixpy/ETKRes-NES/README.md

 Generally:

-  * Scanned .jpg images
+  * Scanned or photo .jpg images
-  * Maximum of 2048px in its largest side, if its smaller don't scale it up.
+  * Maximum of 2048px in its largest side, if it is smaller don't scale it up.
   * If it's larger than 2048px, it's best to crop (see below) before scaling it down to 2048.
 Keeping aspect ratio.
   * Trying not to resave it many times.
 There are some transformations that can be done without lossing quality...